 ‘Searching for Sugar Man’ documentary shows magic behind myth of obscure singer-songwriter Sixto Rodriguez.
 It’s the ultimate fairy tale: a singer-songwriter in the late ’70s fades into obscurity.
 He retreats and becomes a construction worker.
 Meanwhile, unbeknownst to him, he becomes a musical icon in South Africa.
 And via the Academy Award–winning documentary Searching for Sugar Man, he becomes known in the rest of the world.
 This isn’t fantasy; it’s the story of the Mexican-American singer-songwriter Sixto Diaz Rodriguez.
 When does an artist become a myth?
 Jim Morrison (The Doors) and Kurt Cobain (Nirvana) became invincible after their premature deaths.
 Some artists fade into obscurity until they’re magically rediscovered.
 The dental-hygienist-turned-folksinger Linda Perhacs debuted Parallelograms in 1970 and was rediscovered in 2007 when indie artist Devendra Banhart asked her to sing on his record and Daft Punk used her ballad “If You Were My Man” for the film Electroma.
 British …read more

 Kay Pike was a cosplayer until congenital arthritis in her hips made it impossible to sit for hours to sew costumes.
 Then she discovered body painting.
-Now, in addition to displaying cosplay body paint techniques at conventions, she cospaints live at Twitch every Wednesday and Saturday.
+Now, in addition to displaying cosplay body paint techniques at conventions, she cospaints live on Twitch every Wednesday and Saturday.
 With lots of paint, patience and charm, she captures her devoted and growing audience while transforming into superheroes and villains, such as Colossal Titan, Iron Man, Thanos, Captain Marvel, Cheetara and many more.
 Watch her transformations on YouTube! …read more

 Meet artist, photographer, baker and internet sensation Christine McConnell.
 Surrounded by the accoutrements of midcentury domestic bliss, she welcomes Instagram followers into her glamorous world — with a delicious horrific twist.